dgrin1/axionCAMB/README.md

 For parameter estimation, AxionCamb is compatible with cosmomc, with minimal modifications.
 However, you should be careful with sampling and degeneracies, as described in HGMF.
 AxionCamb is also compatible as a module in cosmosis (https://bitbucket.org/joezuntz/cosmosis/wiki/Home)

-Posted here is axionCAMB 2.0, incorporating changes made by Rayne Liu, Wayne Hu, and Daniel Grin.
+Posted here is axionCAMB 2.0, incorporating changes made by Rayne Liu, Wayne Hu, and Daniel Grin (4/23/2023).
 See below for detailed description of bugs, bug fixes, and jupyter comparison notebooks assessing quantiatively the impact of the bugs for observables.